 Haagen-Dazs Rum Raisin Ice Cream was always a favorite flavor in our house growing up.
 I’d actually never made a homemade version until recently, and since it’s summertime, now is the perfect time to share!

-I know many of you are avoiding alcohol right now, so here are a couple of tips if you don’t want to use rum in the ice cream base recipe:
+If you’re avoiding all alcohol, here are a couple of tips if you don’t want to use rum in the ice cream base recipe:

 1. Go ahead and plump the raisins in the rum (that’s what gives the raisins that amazing burst of rum flavor, and the amount of alcohol in the end recipe is minimal).